 Ellen Rosa-Taylor & Hai Cohen

 This workshop is geared towards dance teachers, former dancers, current dancers and those who love to move but have not had any formal dance experience.
 Each day will cover a range of dance and conditioning techniques such as ballet, pilates, modern dance, improvisation, choreography/composition, teaching of dance technique and dance conditioning.
 The mornings will be dedicated to developing and refining the instrument of dance, the body, through dance technique classes.
-In the afternoon students will have the option to explore the creative dance process using improvisation to generate movement ideas and then learning the craft of composition to put those ideas into a piece of dance art, or they can choose the option to discuss various teaching of dance theories and techniques.
+In the afternoon you will have the option to explore the creative dance process using improvisation to generate movement ideas and then learning the craft of composition to put those ideas into a piece of dance art, or choose the option to discuss various teaching of dance theories and techniques.

 Skill Level: All levels welcomed.
 A love of dance is most important.